-What is it and when is it worth it?
+What are they and when are they worth it?

-Rolltop backpacks are flexible, often water-repellent, and especially variable in volume thanks to the rollable opening.
-This article explains the advantages and disadvantages, use cases, and gives you tips for buying – including product recommendations.
+Rolltop backpacks are flexible, often water-resistant and particularly versatile in volume thanks to their roll-down opening.
+This guide explains the pros and cons, use cases and provides buying tips – including product recommendations.

-These backpacks differ by their closure solution: the top end is rolled up like a bag and then closed.
-This allows the volume to be variably adjusted and better protects the contents against rain and splashes.
+These backpacks differ through their closure system: the top end is rolled down like a bag and then secured.
+This allows for variable volume adjustment and better protection of contents against rain and splash water.

 - Variable storage space